Hello! N'it! Wachiya! Ahnee! Tansi! She:gon! Kwe!

 The name of our city is derived from the Mohawk word Tkaronto, meaning "a gathering place".
 This page/microsite serves as such for all thing Aboriginal here on Ryersons' campus.

 Toronto is also in the 'Dish With One Spoon Territory’.
 The Dish With One Spoon is a treaty between the Anishinaabe, Mississaugas and Haudenosaunee that bound them to share the territory and protect the land.
 Subsequent Indigenous Nations and peoples, Europeans and all newcomers have been invited into this treaty in the spirit of peace, friendship and respect.

-The aim of this microsite is to become a resource that will benefit the entire Aboriginal community at Toronto Met.
+The aim of this microsite is to become a resource that will benefit the entire Aboriginal community at TMU.
 Over the upcoming months, this site will be further developed into one-stop portal for information on all areas of Aboriginal support, including Aboriginal student success, research, teaching & learning, community-building and capacity-building.
 Please continue to check in as we develop and update the page.